-If you haven’t heard of Facebook, Twitter, LinkedIn or Yelp, then you probably don’t have a smart phone, iPad or any other tablet device.
-There’s an evolution underway that is driven by online Social Media – the interaction among people where they can create, share or exchange information and ideas through websites and application systems.
+Investing in Social Media.
+How can you get on the bandwagon.
+If you haven’t heard of Facebook, Twitter, LinkedIn or Yelp.
+Then you probably don’t have a smart phone, iPad or any other tablet device.
+There’s an evolution underway that is driven by online Social Media – the interaction among people where they can create.
+Share or exchange information and ideas through websites and application systems.

 Stock Price Performance

-Stock price performance of the leading Social Media companies is reflective of the 2000 Tech bubble.
-The following table depicts some of the key players in this industry, and how they have performed since listing:
+The stock price performance of the leading Social Media companies is reflective of the 2000 Tech bubble.
+The following table depicts some of the key players in this industry.
+And how they have performed since listing: